eudondian/To-Do-List-Review/README.md

 # TO-DO-LIST

-This is an app for a TO-DO-LIST.
-This app can allow a user add, remove and edit tasks and all changes stored in local storage
+This project is a simple To-Do-List App where a user can add, remove and clear tasks.
+It was designed using HTML/CSS.
+JavaScript was used to add functionalities by using the webpack dev server to display the app on a web server.

 ## Built With